MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/index.md

 **Shared responsibilities:** _Platform foundation_ provides centralized controls to govern the cloud platform.
 There is still a shared responsibility across all members of the team to consider identity, security, operations, compliance, and governance requirements.
 Before adopting any technology in a landing zone, understand what utilities are provided by the _platform foundation_ and what you will need to implement within the landing zone to fulfill your shared responsibilities.

 > [!IMPORTANT]
-> Developers and architects who are deploying solutions within a landing zone can reference [Azure Architecture Framework](https://docs.microsoft.com/azure/architecture/framework/) to incorporate and build on these shared-architectural pillars when designing, building, or supporting workloads that run within a landing zone.
+> Developers and architects who are deploying solutions within a landing zone can reference [Microsoft Azure Well-Architected Framework](https://docs.microsoft.com/azure/architecture/framework/) to incorporate and build on these shared-architectural pillars when designing, building, or supporting workloads that run within a landing zone.

 ## Landing zone definition